Blame the Cube?

 Yet based on one bad quarter, investors were willing to part with shares that were worth $53.50 on Thursday for a fraction of that, sometimes less than half that.

-It's panic, not savvy, that lets investors take such a loss when the company shows no signs of failure.
-Of course, there is a sound basis for the proverb, "A fool and his money are soon parted."
+It’s panic, not savvy, that lets investors take such a loss when the company shows no signs of failure.
+This shows that there is still a sound basis for the proverb, “A fool and his money are soon parted.”
 Or, in this case, a fool and his Apple stock.

 On the other hand, for savvy investors, Friday was a great day to stock up on AAPL at bargain basement prices.